Overview

 Upload Plans

-Click on the small arrow next to the folder name to which you want to upload plans and select “New plan”.
+Option 2: You can also click on the small arrow next to the folder name where you want to upload plans and select "New Plan" to add plans directly to that folder.

 Note: You can read all about this topic in the following article in our knowledge base: How to use the Plans Tab and Upload Plans to Fieldwire Projects on the Web